 He has published one novel and more than 30 short stories in Danish.
-His latest collection won the Danish Horror Society’s 2017 award for Best Horror Publication of the Year, and he also has two Niels Klim Awards for best Danish science fiction short stories.
+His latest collection won the Danish Horror Society’s 2017 award for Best Horror Publication of the Year, and he also has two Niels Klim Awards for best science fiction short story in Danish.

 In 2016, one of his stories was turned into the short feature Murdering Katarina by director Kim Lysgaard Andersen.